Hazardous Materials Spill

 • Persons working in the BSC at the time of the spill should remove contaminated gloves and lab coat (and sleeve covers, if in use) and discard them in the biohazardous waste container.

-• New Personal Protective Equipment (PPE) should be donned prior cleaning up the spill.
-At a minimum, PPE will include a lab coat, gloves, and eye/ face protection.
+• New personal protective equipment (PPE) should be donned prior to cleaning up the spill.
+At a minimum, PPE will include a lab coat, gloves, and eye/face protection.
 Additional PPE may be needed, as described in the approved IBC Registration for the project/lab.

 • Disinfect the spill: Cover the spilled liquid with absorbent material, and then pour or squirt disinfectant over the spill carefully, without creating splashes.
 Avoid spraying disinfectant in the BSC, since the mist can be pulled or drawn into the BSC HEPA filter or other internal parts, causing damage.